pranjalisr/json-schema-lite/README.md

 This is a minimal implementation of JSON Schema 2020-12 with a couple of the more complex features left out.
-This implementation exists solely to facilitate the qualification task for the JSON Schema GSoC project [Better JSON Schema Errors](https://github.com/json-schema-org/community/issues/870) project.
+This implementation exists solely to facilitate the qualification task for the JSON Schema project [Better JSON Schema Errors] project.
 Do not use it in production.
 It will not be maintained or supported.

 ## Qualification Task